 “The stadium was already full almost two hours before the game, and it was quite rare for our club”, Dogon says.
 “I had never seen a special atmosphere like this before, and I had already been at Bordeaux for seven years.”

 Stefano Eranio and Roberto Baggio had scored during the first-leg (2-0) at San Siro.
 Capello’s men certainly went into the second-leg with comfort, but with arrogance too.

 They did, however, field a strong team.
 Paolo Maldini, Franco Baresi, Roberto Donadoni, Marcel Desailly, George Weah, Roberto Baggio and a young Patrick Vieira were among the starters, while Paolo Di Canio came on as a substitute for the second half.

 Bordeaux, meanwhile, had begun their European campaign back in July in the Intertoto Cup.
 To have reached the quarter-finals of the UEFA Cup already represented a successful campaign.
 The game should have been a dead-rubber.

 “They took us lightly,” Dogan says.
 “The Milanese were very relaxed and they didn’t really warm-up.
 We tried to use this as motivation to believe we can get a result, but we knew it would be hard.

 “Nobody expected us to qualify for the semi-finals, never mind to play in the final against Bayern Munich.
 It was brutal on the pitch and Marcel (Desailly) was angry after the game.”

-Didier Tholot scored after 14 intense minutes.
-Lizarazu made a great effort to connect with a 40-metre over-head pass from Richard Witschge to deliver the assist.
+Bordeaux took the lead after 14 intense minutes when Didier Tholot scored after Lizarazu had made a great effort to connect with a 40-metre over-head pass from Richard Witschge to deliver the assist.

 “We knew our team wasn’t the best in the world, but we felt that we were in our game from the start,” Dogan says.
 “We liked the scenario.”